jackleslie/dev/posts/css-modules.md

 ```

-Even though the CSS is linted in itself by stylelint, there is no way to check, for example, if any of the classes in the CSS Module are unused:
+Even though the CSS syntax is linted in itself by stylelint, there is no way to check, for example, if any of the classes in the CSS Module are unused:

 ```css
 /* header.module.css */